 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Oh those who have strong conviction on singing (the glories) of sarvEsvaran who rivals all inauspicious qualities and acquiring natural blossoming of oneself (self-realization)!
+Oh those who have strong conviction on singing (the glories) of sarvESvaran who rivals all inauspicious qualities and acquiring natural blossoming of oneself (self-realisation)!
 Instead of moving away from emperumAn (after getting your desires fulfilled), just offer pure water (even irregularly but with love) and submit some incense and flowers.

-It is also explained as “purivathum Avathu pUvE” (flower which is easy to find).
+It is also explained as “purivadhum Avadhu pUvE” (flower which is easy to find).

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam